 Amazon customers give the KeyFit 30 a 90% positive rating (four or five star ratings) and Consumer Reports ranked the KeyFit and KeyFit 30 at the top of their most recent car seat rankings.
 The NHTSA gives the seat four out of five stars for ease of use.

 Also Great: Britax Endeavours.
-The Britax Endeavours infant car seat is also a good pick, especially if you are a fan of Britax strollers (with naturally work with this infant seat without any additional adapters).
-A bit more expensive than the Chicco KeyFit 30, the Endeavours runs $229.99.
+The Britax Endeavours infant car seat is also a good pick, especially if you are a fan of Britax strollers (which naturally work with this infant seat without any additional adapters).
+Priced in line with the Chicco KeyFit 30, the Endeavours runs $279.99.

 So why recommend a seat at that price?
 The Endeavours has all the great features of the B-SAFE 35 line of seats, but adds an anti-rebound bar.

 Here’s what you get with Endeavours: